mindphluxnet/Automatron/readme.md

 You need a ***paid*** ChatGPT API key before you can even attempt to use this.

+Also requires the Git command line utility to be installed on your system.
+Get it at https://www.git-scm.com/downloads
 - Clone the repository.
 - install requirements with ```pip install -r requirements.txt```
 - Rename ```.env-dist``` to ```.env``` and edit it to include your ChatGPT API key.
 Also fill in any other API keys you might encounter (so far only for Google Custom Search Engine).